This is for the woman who gave me the stink eye when she overheard me say to my husband, “This is ridiculous.”

 What’s ridiculous?
 The suggestion that we as a church group go out about the town – to bars, restaurants, wherever – and pray, in honor of National Day of Prayer.

-Yet part of me wanted to be overheard because I’d wager that just about no one in our young adult small group can comprehend what an event like this is like for people on the outside of the Christian faith.
+I wonder if anyone in my young adult small group can comprehend what an event like this is like for people on the outside of the Christian faith.
 They probably can’t see beyond their good intentions – and I know they had good intentions – how an event like this might be damaging to the witness they are hoping to demonstrate.

 In many ways, I’m still an outsider.
 Events like National Day of Prayer force me to once again come to terms with an uncomfortable fact about myself: